mafintosh/spies/README.md

 }).listen(9999);
 ```

-As you can see `spy` is simply a readable and writable stream so you can pipe to any kind of stream (like a websocket)
+As you can see `spy` is simply a readable and writable stream so you can pipe to any kind of stream transport (like a websocket)

 You can use the `spies.listen` helper if you just want to listen using a tcp server